brainfury75/vyanjo-backend/planning.md

 ```

 **Validation**:
-- `mealPackageId`: Required, must exist and be active
+- `mealPackageId`: Required UUID, must exist and be active
-- `addressId`: Required, must belong to user
+- `addressId`: Required UUID, must exist and belong to user
-- `containerType`: Required, one of ['plastic', 'steel']
+- `containerType`: Required, one of CONTAINER_TYPES
-- `startDate`: Required, ISO date format, must be today or future date (in IST)
+- `startDate`: Required ISO date, must be >= today (IST)

 **Business Logic**:
-1. Check user has no active subscription (status = 'active')
+1. Check user has no active subscription:
+   - Query: `subscriptions` where `userId = req.user.id` AND `status = 'active'`
-   - If active exists: Return 422 "You already have an active subscription"
+   - If found: Return 422 "You already have an active subscription"
-2. Fetch meal package details
+2. Fetch meal package (verify exists and active)
-3. If `containerType` not allowed by package (`allowsContainerChoice = false`):
+3. Verify address belongs to user
+4. If package.allowsContainerChoice = false:
-   - Use package's `defaultContainer` instead, ignore request value
+   - Use package.defaultContainer, ignore request value
-4. Validate `containerType` matches allowed values if choice is allowed
-5. Calculate `endDate = startDate + mealPackage.durationDays - 1`
+5. Calculate endDate = startDate + mealPackage.durationDays - 1
-6. Create subscription record with `status = 'active'`
+6. Create subscription with status = 'active'
 7. **Do NOT generate subscription_meals here** (on-demand generation)
 8. Create notification: "Your subscription has been activated successfully"
+9. Return subscription with included mealPackage and address data

 **Response (201)**:
 ```json